 The first thing you should be looking for is the photographer’s delivery ETA and method.
 The standard delivery time in the industry is 6-8 weeks, but it can vary from photographer to photographer.
 Also, pay attention to how they will be delivering the photos to you.
 Is it via USB, is it via online gallery, or are you getting any prints?
 These are the few details that you can look for to stay organized and avoid surprises.
 Here’s another blog post for you on this topic.

 This is another thing to look for in a wedding photography contract.
 Some photographers, including me, have a specific clause about having other photographers at the wedding.
 Communication can avoid surprises and mistakes.
 If you plan on having another photographer at your wedding, talk to your photographer, or see if they have anything regarding that in their contract.

-Almost all the photographers will have a clause about how they will use the photos.
+Almost all the photographers will have a clause in their contract about how they will use the photos.
 If you feel like you might not be comfortable with any of the use, make sure you read their contract regarding that aspect, and talk to the photographer if you feel uncomfortable.

 This is one of the most important clauses, if not the most important.
-It is very vital to know the photographer’s cancellation policy.
+It is vital to know the photographer’s cancellation policy.
 What happens if you want to cancel?
 What happens if they can’t make it?
 Do you lose money?
 I can not stress this enough but you can avoid a lot of headaches just by knowing their cancellation policy.

 As much as we do not want to think about it, what happens if by any chance you do not like your wedding photos?
 Things happen, and it’s better to be prepared than to be sorry.
 See if the photographer has anything in their photography contract about the satisfaction of clients.
 Chances are they probably will.
 But if they don’t you can always ask them!